wuyuntao/jquery-autosuggest/README.md

 ```
 I.e., the id of the hidden input input will be now `as-values-CUSTOM_ID`.

+#### useOriginalInputName (boolean)
+Ensures that the name of the hidden field is exactly the name of the `input` field on which the plugin was executed.
+This means also that the original `input` field will be renamed (a prefix `old_` will be prepended).

+The default for this option is `false`.

 #### inputAttrs (object)
 Specify additional attributes which will be applied to each input on setup.